microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 A-->B-->C-->D-->E
 ```

-## Start with the assessment
+### Start with the assessment

 Now that you have all the prerequisites, you can start with the assessment.
-But first, let's review the information you have:
+But first, let's review again that you have all the information:

-- [ ] Selected Workload
+- [ ] The Workload is defined
-- [ ] Scope of the assessment
+- [ ] The scope of the assessment is clear
-- [ ] Access to the resources
+- [ ] You have access to the resources in Azure
-- [ ] Meetings prepared
+- [ ] You have prepared the agenda and the meetings

 All right, let's [start with the review][start].
 If you came back here but you have already started, continue in any of these steps:

 * Discover
-    * [Workload mind map][start]
+    * [Workload mind map][01.workload]
-    * Information collection
+    * [Information collection][02.collection]
         * Well-Architected Assessment
         * CCO Dashboard
 * Analyze